What happens to pension policies and life assurance policies the deceased held at death?

 Life assurance policies held by the deceased may also make a payment and we consider the taxation implications below.

-No, but your own entitlement to the state pension may change.
+If your spouse or civil partner dies, you do not receive their state pension.
+However, your own entitlement to the state pension may change.
 You can read about this on the page Death of a spouse or civil partner.

-Assuming the deceased had not already made a claim to the state pension before they died, if there is no surviving spouse or civil partner, then no lump sum is payable.
+If the deceased had deferred their pre-6 April 2016 state pension and had not already made a claim to the state pension before they died, if there is no surviving spouse or civil partner, then no lump sum is payable.
 However, the personal representatives may be able to claim up to three months’ worth of pension, that would form part of the deceased’s estate.

-On the other hand, if there is a surviving spouse or civil partner, they might be able to inherit some of the pension entitlement but not before they reach state retirement age – and only if they do not remarry or enter a new civil partnership before they reach state retirement age.
+On the other hand, if there is a surviving spouse or civil partner, they might be able to inherit some of the pension entitlement but not before they reach state pension age – and only if they do not remarry or enter a new civil partnership before they reach state retirement age.
 You can read more on GOV.UK.

 You need to advise the pension payer of the death.
 It then depends on the type of pension scheme as to whether any further funds might be paid from the pension scheme.
 The tax considerations around such pension funds are complex, but the outcome often depends on action taken (or not taken) by the deceased while they were alive.
 Each pension scheme may have its own rules and so the guidance below cannot cover every eventuality.